-Monstera adansonii, often known as Swiss Cheese Plant or Swiss Cheese Vine, is a significantly more space-conscious plant.
+Monstera adansonii of the Araceae family, often known as Swiss Cheese Plant or Swiss Cheese Vine, is a significantly more space-conscious plant.
 Monstera adansonii is breathtaking, yet there is never enough of them.

 In this post, we go over each method of propagation and provide you with other valuable information, and if this sounds like something you’d be into, let’s jump right in!